Endless, Nameless (song): Nevermind

 The song was first recorded in the studio during the recording sessions for the band's second album, Nevermind, in May 1991 at Sound City Studios in Van Nuys, California.
 It was recorded following a failed attempt at recording the future Nevermind single "Lithium," with a "frustrated" Cobain instructing producer Butch Vig to continue recording while he, Grohl and Novoselic began playing "Endless, Nameless."
 As Vig recalled, “the rage and frustration in [Cobain's] voice was fuckin’ scary to hear, because he kind of lost it.”
 Vig remembered Cobain being "really pissed off, thrashing and screaming" during the take.

 Unlike the rest of Nevermind, the song was recorded live, with no overdubs added afterwards.
-Cobain's vocals and guitar were recorded in the middle of the room, with Cobain singing into a Shure SM57 microphone designed for conversation and not music.
+Cobain's vocals and guitar were recorded in the middle of the room, with Cobain singing into a Shure SM57 microphone that had been setup for conversation and not music.
 Vig recalled that "we had tremendous bleed from the bass and drums all pouring into Kurt's microphone."
 Cobain smashed his guitar during the recording, which halted recording for the day after the band realized it was the only left-handed guitar available.
 According to the 1993 Nirvana biography Come As You Are by Michael Azerrad, the sound of Cobain smashing the guitar can be heard around 19:32 on the track.
 A photograph of the destroyed guitar, a black Japanese Fender Stratocaster and not a Mosrite as claimed by Vig, appears in Come As You Are.